 As part of the Action Alternative, UDOT would also construct a new grade-separated crossing for pedestrians and bicyclists that would start at the Centerville Community Park and go over Frontage Road, I-15, the Union Pacific and Utah Transit Authority (UTA) FrontRunner rail lines, and Legacy Parkway and would connect with the Legacy Parkway Trail and the Denver and Rio Grande Western Trail on the west side of Legacy Parkway (Figure 5.5-1).
 This grade-separated crossing would enhance the recreation use of Centerville Community Park by providing a critical regional trail network link for pedestrians and bicyclists on the east side of I-15 to access the regional Legacy Parkway and Denver and Rio Grande Western Trails on the west side of Legacy Parkway.
-This new grade-separated crossing would use about 0.14 acre of Centerville Community Park.
-However, since this use would qualify as a permanent recreation facility that enhances the recreation attributes of Centerville Community Park, it would not be considered a conversion.
+This new grade-separated crossing would use the southwest corner of Centerville Community Park that is not protected under Section 6(f) and would not be considered a Section 6(f) conversion.